Ramadan Tips for Everyone

 - Eating desserts instantly after Iftar will increase your stomach size and delay digestion.
 It will likewise, result in rapidly changing blood glucose level, which will only trigger hunger for more.

-- Make your dishes lighter.
+- Make your dishes lighter in the meal.
 Opt for steaming, boiling or roasting your food instead of deep frying it to limit the oils.

 - You can get lower calorie desserts at home by utilizing low-fat dairy items, for example, low-fat cream and limited oils and sugar.